 It was no accident that Woodson placed Negro History Week during the second week of February—he did so to coincide with the birthdays of both Abraham Lincoln (February 12) and Frederick Douglass (February 1818), two of the most revered men among Black citizens in the United States.

-3. Kent State University first started a month-long celebration of Black history in 1970.
+3. Kent State University started a month-long celebration of Black history in 1970.

 4. Black History Month was first officially observed in the U.S. in 1976.